cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 For streaming requests, you can configure the following options:

 - `streaming`: whether to use streaming or not
-- `streamingDecode`: whether to decode the image as it is being downloaded or not (most often you want to set this to true)

 #### Decoding Frequency